Obtain naturalization-related documents for your ancestors who emigrated from Italy.

 4. The certificate of naturalization is usually acceptable by itself, but not always.
 This is because it often lacks identifying information such as an exact date of birth (instead of just an age).
 For this reason, if you present only a certificate of naturalization, you may get asked to submit a petition as well.
 And if you get asked for the petition, then you may get asked for the oath, too, which is usually on the back of the petition, because if they’re not sure that the certificate is really for your ancestor then they’ll also need proof of naturalization and a petition without an oath does not constitute such proof.
 Of course, if you already have the petition and oath then you didn’t need the certificate in the first place.

-9. County court documents are often the best – they tend to include both the certificate of naturalization and the petition/oath, as well as other docs such as a certificate of arrival; they usually can be certified; they tend to be better quality copies than those from USCIS; and they usually contain a cover letter.
-The problem with these docs are that they can be hard to find, since there is no centralized source for them, and it may be hard to get the archives/county to certify them.
-Still, especially for naturalizations before 1906, they may be your only source for the naturalization docs.
+9. County court documents are often the best – they tend to include both the certificate of naturalization and the petition/oath, as well as other documents such as a certificate of arrival; they usually can be certified; they tend to be better quality copies than those from USCIS; and they usually contain a cover letter.
+The problem with these documents are that they can be hard to find, since there is no centralized source for them, and it may be hard to get the archives/county to certify them.
+Still, especially for naturalizations before 1906, they may be your only source for the naturalization documents.

 11. Some naturalization records, including those for more recent naturalizations, are only available from USCIS.
 USCIS records are uncertified (although with some difficulty can be), so they are not accepted by themselves at some consulates, such as SF.
 Even some consulates, namely, NY and Chicago, that will usually accept USCIS records by themselves will sometimes ask to see other records, too, because the USCIS records are uncertified, often of poor quality, and have some identifying info blacked out.